ayetahscomet/quant-strat-lab/news_briefings/daily_news_briefings.md

 -   A tracker of 500 leading companies listed on U.S. stock exchanges.

 ---
+**25-Nov-2025**:

+EMB closed up by 0.21% from the day prior; AGG interestingly traded up 0.20% at yesterday's close, with no movement (0.00%) in pre-market trades, believe to be encouraged by the Nasdaq's success (+2.69%); DBC is trading at 22.64 (+0.49%); GOVT is trading with stability with a minor 0.02-0.04 change from close to pre-market; S&P closed up at close (1.48%), but is skewing negative (-0.03%) pre-market

 **24-Nov-2025**:

 EMB 96.15 (at close on 21st); AGG pre-market is trading up 0.16%; GOVT is trading at + 0.04 , hence up  0.17%; DBC is trading down - 0.04% pre-market, with a risk-off sentiment dominating the commodities index; IVV is trading at 0.19% pre-market with yields experiencing downward pressure indicitive of a risk-on environment